-Dartford and Gravesham NHS Trust has this week put a series of emergency measures in place to limit the footfall on hospital sites in response to the COVID-19 outbreak.
+Dartford and Gravesham NHS Trust has put a series of emergency measures in place to limit the footfall on hospital sites in response to the COVID-19 outbreak.

-Patients with a routine Outpatient appointment should not attend either DVH or QMH but will instead receive a phone call from their consultant.
+Patients with a routine Outpatient appointment should not attend either DVH or QMH unless invited to do so.
+A lot of appointments are now being held with consultants over the telephone.
 Wherever possible, these telephone appointments will be at the same time and date as the original appointment.

 Following the telephone call, if the consultant deems there to be an urgent need for a face-to-face consultation then an appointment on the hospital site will be arranged.
 Patients should only attend the hospital if they have a confirmed appointment, and will need to show current ID in order to be allowed on-site.

 This change only affects routine Outpatient appointments; urgent appointments for any patients visiting Rapid Access Clinics or who have two-week wait cancer referral maybe face-to-face or via the phone.

 All non-urgent face-to-face requirements will be monitored and rebooked when appropriate.
 With the exception of rapid access clinics and 2 weeks wait clinics, we will amend our capacity on the NHS e-Referral System so that we can triage and review all referrals effectively.

 Routine diagnostic tests such as heart scans and endoscopies will be limited, with diagnostics prioritised based on clinical necessity.
 Access to the NHS online booking system for appointments will also be restricted until further notice.
 The Trust will contact you if there are any changes to your appointment.

 We offer Outpatient services for a range of medical and surgical specialties.